 Facebook built a big business on social connections, collecting and exploiting your data to sell you stuff.

-So why am I surprised when the first thing I notice when I open up AllTrails and ViewRanger is the emphasis on the social connection?
+So why am I surprised when the first thing I notice when I open up AllTrails is the emphasis on the social connection?
 Let’s show everyone where we’re hiking!
 Give us your tracks, photos, reviews for free so we can build valuable community content!
-ViewRanger also has challenges so you can compete with others.

-GaiaGPS only had a few “Hikes” listed in the Coffs region, but it does offer an overlay called “public tracks” which exposed hundreds of green tracks in my area on the map view.
-Unfortunately there is no way to filter these green tracks to narrow them down, for example day walks only, which limits its usefulness.
+GaiaGPS only had a few “Hikes” listed in my region, but it does offer an overlay called “public tracks” which exposed hundreds of green tracks on the map view.
+Unfortunately there is no way to filter these green tracks to narrow them down, for example to day walks only, which limits its usefulness.

 Alltrails is the clear winner amongst these apps for helping finding new trails, but it comes at a cost – your privacy.
 This ageing cynic notes all your AllTrails data is public by default, everyone can see what you are doing.
 You can make your tracks private one by one, a tedious slow process.

-Alltrails and ViewRanger offer location tracking to your friends, they call it Lifeline and BuddyBeacon.
+Alltrails offers location tracking to your friends, they call it Lifeline.
 I think I’ll stick with an old fashioned Aussie “cooee!”
-Suffice to say, although I’m a chatty hiker, these two social apps aren’t really my thing, but maybe you like the social public aspect.
+Suffice to say, although I’m a chatty hiker, this highly social app isn’t really my thing, but maybe you like the social public aspect.

 OsmAnd, by contrast ticks all the privacy boxes.
 Data is encrypted when transferred.
 Your personal data is not collected, there is no sharing.
 The service is transparent (the code is open source).
 You can even pay with bitcoin.